fluxninja/aperture/sdks/aperture-js/docs/interfaces/KeyUpsertResponse.md

 # Interface: KeyUpsertResponse

-Represents the response of updating or inserting a cache key.
+Represents the response of a cache key update operation.

 ## Table of contents